 9. Live Games and Escape Rooms

-Escape Rooms are all the rage right now.
-They are a fantastic group activity; much more tactile and interactive than going to the theatre, having a meal or walking around an exhibition.
+Escape Rooms are still enormously popular and are a fantastic group activity; much more tactile and interactive than going to the theatre, having a meal or walking around an exhibition.
 They are like a life-sized board game, requiring you to use your intellect, logic and humour (you need the humour sometimes) to succeed.
 London offers some of the best live game experiences in the country right now, why not give one a go!

 10. Rooftop Film Club